ORISE-Fire-Models/fireCA/Max_Model/README.md

 # FireCA: Cellular Automaton Fire Spread Model

 This folder contains the code as it was when Max left the project.
-There have been attempts at comments, but some of the cacluations lack clear reasoning.
+There have been attempts at comments, but some of the calcuations lack clear reasoning.

 ---